-- Bruised or broken bones, particularly leg, pelvic, rib, and shoulder fractures
+- Bruised or broken bones, particularly leg, pelvis, rib, and shoulder fractures

 - Head injuries and concussions, with the potential for severe brain injuries

-If you or someone you care about has been seriously injured in an auto accident, contact The Bruning Law Firm today.
+If you or someone you care about has been injured in an auto accident, including shoulder fractures, shoulder dislocations, or muscle tears, contact The Bruning Law Firm today.
 We provide the comprehensive, professional legal representation you deserve at a time when you need it most.